zweilosec/zweilosec.github.io/_posts/tips-n-tricks/2021-04-29-upgrade-linux-shell.md

 stty size
 ```

 The second command above will report the size of your terminal window in rows and columns.
-This is useful for command output that either fills the whole terminal (such as when using commands such as `nano` or `vim`) or that would output lines that are too long to fit in the window.
+This is useful for command output that either fills the whole terminal (such as when using programs such as `nano` or `vim`) or that would output lines that are too long to fit in the window.
 Fixing the window size will allow for word-wrapping instead of cutting off output that is too long.

 5. After that, type the command `fg` to return the reverse shell to the foreground.

-6. Next, on victim machine type the below commands to set some important environment variables.
+6. Next, on the victim machine type the below commands to set some important environment variables.

 ```bash
 export SHELL=bash